Vellarikkai Kootu / Cucumber Stew

 Vellarikkai Kootu in a bowl

-In spite of my kids eating them raw, I still have a lot of it leftover.
-Also, certain cucumbers are left a couple of days more in the plant and they become slightly overripe.
+In spite of my kids eating them raw, I still have a lot of it left over.
+Also, certain cucumbers are left a couple of more days in the plant and they become slightly overripe.

 Those are the cucumbers that go into making this Cucumber Stew.
-Cucumbers that mature too much develop a lot of seeds inside them and they are not a lot of fun to eat raw.
+Cucumbers that mature too much develop a lot of seeds inside them, and they are not a lot of fun to eat raw.
 So I use those up to make this kootu after scooping out all the seeds.

 Vellarikkai plants